About the Mayor

 Bernero and his Manufacturing Alliance of Communities colleagues continue to work directly with the Obama Administration and Congress to bring critical federal aid back to Michigan to help redevelop closed automotive sites and create new jobs for displaced workers.

-Bernero was also recently appointed chairperson of the U.S. Conference of Mayors Advanced Manufacturing Task Force.
+Bernero also serves as chairperson of the U.S. Conference of Mayors Advanced Manufacturing Task Force.

 Virg Bernero is a seasoned veteran of Michigan's political scene, having served previously as a county commissioner and as a state representative and senator in the Michigan Legislature.
 He also served as the executive director of a statewide non-profit association that helps families and children with mental illness.
 In 2010 he was the Democratic nominee for governor of Michigan.